 - Make friends with other international students who are studying in Australia!

-- Stay in a Cairns hotel, and outback farm
+- Stay in a Cairns tropical retreat hotel and on an outback farm

 - Spend a day on a tropical island and meet sea turtles in care

-- Sail to the Great Barrier Reef and learn to snorkel
+- Take a multi-award winning catamaran boat to the Great Barrier Reef and learn how to snorkel

 - Look for wild kangaroos, milk the cow and pet the animals on an outback cattle station

-- Learn how to throw a boomerang and a spear from Aboriginal guides
+- Learn how to throw a boomerang and crack a stock whip

-- Swim behind a gorgeous waterfall in the tropical rainforest
+- Swim under gorgeous waterfall in a tropical rainforest setting

-- Hearty meals like a steak “barbie” in the outback and an all-you-can-eat pizza and pasta restaurant
+- Hearty meals like a steak “barbie” in the outback and local restaurants

 - Enjoy night activities like an outback campfire, ten-pin bowling and night markets